GWCBaltimoreBeloved/art-portfolio-flutter/README.md

     ```

-You are now ready to begin contributiong!
+You are now ready to begin contributing!
 Head over to the CONTRIBUTING.md to see how to contribute.